26. Responsibilities: RIO Director and Staff

 - ensuring ethical standards are met for exempt research involving human subjects.

 As a member of the University’s IRB, the Director reviews and approves submissions for new projects, and amendments and continuing reviews for approved projects.
 In this capacity, the Director is responsible for ensuring that all requirements for IRB approval are met and investigator responses to IRB requested revisions are satisfactory.
 As an IRB member, the Director also makes “not-human-subjects-research” determinations; reviews and approves research projects that are exempt from IRB review; and acknowledges requests to rely on an external IRB.

 The Director may assign IRB members as primary, secondary, and expedited reviewers as appropriate for the type of research being reviewed.

-RIO staff who are responsible for quality improvement/quality assessment (i.e., QI/QA Officer) assist the director in ensuring the University, the IRBs, and investigators comply with applicable regulations, laws, and policy; and in evaluating and improving the University’s HRPP.
+RI staff who are responsible for quality improvement/quality assessment assist the director in ensuring the University, the IRB, and investigators comply with applicable regulations, laws, and policy; and in evaluating and improving the University’s HRPP.
 (For details, see Quality Improvement Program in the online IRB policy manual.)

-RIO staff who are voting members of one or both of the University’s IRBs review submissions for new projects, and amendments and continuing reviews for approved projects.
-In this capacity, RIO staff are responsible for insuring that all requirements for IRB approval are met.
+RI staff who are voting members of the University’s IRB when they have the relevant expertise review submissions for new projects, and amendments and continuing reviews for approved projects.
+In this capacity, RI staff are responsible for ensuring that all requirements for IRB approval are met.